Medically reviewed by Dr. Temitope Rude, MD

 Benefits of Bladder Exercises

-If you live with overactive bladder (OAB) or urinary incontinence (UI), bladder exercises can help you strengthen your bladder muscles and strengthen control of your pelvic muscles and regain control of your life!
+If you live with urinary incontinence (UI) or overactive bladder (OAB), which can lead to incontinence, bladder exercises can help you strengthen your bladder muscles, strengthen control of your pelvic muscles, breathe past bladder spasms, and regain control of your life!

 Here are some of the benefits of performing bladder control exercises.